 - Innocent people have been injured, or even killed, when thieves steal, then crash, stolen vehicles.

-- More than 8,000 cars are stolen in Western Australia each year, and less that 70% are recovered.
+- More than 5,000 cars are stolen in Western Australia each year, and less than 80% are recovered.

-- As the number of cars protected by immobilisers increases, the rate of car thefts drops.
+- As the number of cars protected by immobilisers in WA increases, the rate of WA car thefts drop.

 You can reduce the chances of your older car becoming a statistic by installing an immobiliser.
 Ask your insurance company if they offer a reduced premium when an approved immobiliser is fitted.